Endpoint Generator

 - Write your SQL referencing arguments if you provided arguments in the above step

-When you’ve done with the above, simply click the “Generate” button, and you’ve got an HTTP endpoint wrapping your SQL.
+When you’re done with the above, simply click the “Generate” button, and you’ve got an HTTP endpoint wrapping your SQL.

 Settings for the SQL generator